Julia Trotzki

 ➡ Tip: Don't just mix rum and cola!
 The lime juice brings the perfect flavor.

-Your cocktails can look professional – Simple tricks with great effect
+This is how your cocktails look like a pro – Simple tricks with a great impact

-A cocktail tastes twice as good when it also looks good!
-With a few simple tricks, you can serve your drinks to look like they came from a stylish bar.
+A cocktail tastes twice as good when it looks good too!
+With a few simple tricks, you can serve your drinks to look like they come from a stylish bar.

-1. The right glass choice – The eye drinks with it
+1. The right glass choice – Presentation matters

 Not every cocktail belongs in the same glass!
-The right glass makes your drink look more professional right away.
-Here are the most important:
+With the right glass, your drink appears more professional.
+Here are the main ones:

 🥃 Tumbler (small, wide glass): Perfect for Old Fashioned or Whisky Sour.

-🍸 Cocktail glass (tapering): Ideal for Martinis, Margaritas, or Cosmopolitans.
+🍸 Cocktail glass (tapered): Ideal for Martinis, Margaritas, or Cosmopolitans.

-🥂 Highball glass (tall & slim): Perfect for Gin Tonic, Cuba Libre, or Mojito.
+🥂 Highball glass (tall & slender): Perfect for Gin Tonic, Cuba Libre, or Mojito.

 ➡ Tip: If you don’t have the right glass, just use a wine glass – it works almost every time!